-Traveling directly from Barcelona to Granada means crossing almost the entire country and involves missing out many of Spain's best sights, namely Madrid and its day trips (Toledo, Segovia etc).
-The best way to travel from Barcelona to Granada is to go via Madrid and spend a few days there (see also: How to Plan the Perfect Trip to Madrid).
+Traveling directly from Barcelona to Granada means crossing almost the entire country and involves missing many of Spain's best sights, namely Madrid and its day trips (Toledo, Segovia, etc).
+The best way to travel from Barcelona to Granada is to go via Madrid and spend a few days there.
 There are plenty of guided tours that cover southern Spain from Barcelona.

 By Guided Tour